 Yes, The 5th November is almost here.
 The brilliant bonfires and fantastic fireworks will soon be bursting into life, painting the skies with their cocktails of colours.
 So, don’t commit treason and protect your hearing.
 Not sure how?
 Here’s our advice.

 When more detailed information about a complex sound is needed, the frequency range of 20Hz to 20kHz can be split into sections or bands.
 This is done electronically within a sound level meter.Read More »

-We’ve covered the differences between Class and Type in sound level meter standards in a previous post and so in this post we’ll cover the differences between a Class 1 and a Class 2 sound level meter.
+We’ve covered the differences between Class and Type in sound level meter standards in a previous post but what the differences between a Class 1 and Class 2 sound level meter?

 We are delighted to announce that the optimus red and optimus green sound level meters have been Type Approved by the PTB in Germany!Read More »